aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/040_project/010-create-project.md

 ---
-title: 'Argo CD Project'
+title: "Argo CD Project"
 weight: 10
 ---

 Projects define guardrails that set constraints for associated applications.
 When an application is associated with a project, it must operate within the guardrails established by that project.

 In this chapter we will create a project for the webstore workload.
 In upcoming chapters, we will associate the webstore workload deployment with this project.

 ### 1. Create App of Apps Project ApplicationSet